hamodyk/Corsair-Ambience/README.md

 - Performance impact testing

 # Q&A
-Q- Does the app also work while gaming?
+Q- Does the app also work while using fullscreen applications such as games?

 A- Yes